pumasight/walleth/README.md

 Direct it towards the walleth-0.37 directory unzipped in the last step.
 Studio will start setting itself up to work with the codebase.

-- Android Studio will recommend upgrding the Gradle install.
+- Android Studio will recommend upgrading the Gradle install.
 I didn't, and since we're compiling legacy code, it's probably a bad idea. `Don't Remind me Again`

 - Wait for the initial Gradle Build to complete.
 - on the  left-hand border of Studio there's a tab 'Build Versions' that presents a dropdown menu.